StackVista/stackstate-docs/use/concepts/components.md

 Click on a component to select it and show detailed information about it in the right panel details tab - **Component details**.
 This includes:

 * **Properties** - metadata, such as the component name, type and any labels.
 Click SHOW ALL PROPERTIES to open a pop-up with all details of the component, including the YAML definition.
-* **Relations** - the number of other components that the component is connected to, note that this will also include any connections the component has with components that sit outside the current view.
+* **Relations** - the number of other components connected to the component, note that this will also include any connections the component has with components that sit outside the current view.
 Expand to see details of each [relation](/use/concepts/relations.md).
 * **Actions** - the available [actions](/use/stackstate-ui/perspectives/topology-perspective.md#actions) for the component.
 * **Health** - reports the component [health state](/use/concepts/health-state.md) as calculated by StackState.
 Expand to see all [health checks](/use/checks-and-monitors/checks.md) and [monitors](/use/checks-and-monitors/monitors.md) attached to the component.
 * **Propagated health** - reports the component's [propagated health state](/use/concepts/health-state.md#element-propagated-health-state).
 This is derived from the health state of the components and relations that the component depends upon.